-Well, there are some good reasons for that.
-The most important consideration you have to make is: what does the structure of the organization look like?
-Which (digital) information flows are there and which systems to use?
+Well, there are some excellent reasons for that.
+The most crucial consideration you must make is: what does the organization’s structure look like?
+Which (digital) information flows are there, and which systems to use?

-Many organizations have several other software programs that they use in addition to their ERP package.
-For example, a CRM package for managing customer data or an HRM system in which personnel data is managed.
-There is a list of products on the website and perhaps also in your Point Of Sale system for paying for those products.
+Many organizations use several other software programs besides their ERP package— for example, a CRM package for managing customer data or an HRM system for managing personnel data.
+Here is a list of products on the website and perhaps in your Point Of Sale system for paying for those products.

-In addition, there are also many companies that have not yet fully digitized product information, especially when it comes to products with many options or product variations.
-They often fall back on leaflets and brochures or must call their supplier for precise details.
+In addition, many companies have not yet entirely digitized product information, especially regarding products with many options or variations.
+Hey often fall back on leaflets and brochures or call their supplier for precise details.

-Too often we see that the information that exists about a product is often very fragmented across different digital and non-digital systems.
-Certainly, if these systems are not linked, it is impossible to constantly update all data and keep it up to date.
+Too often, we see that the information about a product is often very fragmented across different digital and non-digital systems.
+Indeed, if these systems are not linked, it is impossible to update all data and keep it up to date constantly.

 In addition, we see that ERP systems regularly have insufficient options for adding different types of information.
-For example, consider:
+Or example, consider the following: